ga-chicago/digital-ocean-droplet-provisioning/README.md

 Open up terminal and enter in the following commands:

   1. `ls -al ~/.ssh` - list all of the keys in the ./ssh directory.
 You should see an `id_rsa.pub`.
 This is your public key.
-  3. `atom ~/.ssh/id_rsa.pub` - Open the key in atom so we can use it in just a moment.
+  3. `subl ~/.ssh/id_rsa.pub` - Open the key in Sublime Text so we can use it in just a moment.

 > Now that we have our SSH key, it is time to create a droplet!